-Kathleen completed her PhD at the Department of Anthropology, University of Cambridge.
+Kathleen completed her PhD at the Department of Social Anthropology, University of Cambridge.
 Her fieldwork was an investigation of the making of robots in labs at the Massachusetts Institute of Technology.
 After her PhD Kathleen was a British Academy Postdoctoral Fellow (BAPDF), a position she held at the University College London.
 Kathleen's postdoctoral work was an investigation into the therapeutic uses of robots for children with autism spectrum conditions.

 In 2013, she was part of the Digital Bridges Project, an innovative AHRC funded technology and arts collaboration between Watford Palace Theatre and the University of Cambridge.

 Kathleen’s first manuscript on robots is contracted with Routledge: An Anthropology of Robots and AI: Annihilation Anxiety and Machines (Routledge 2015).

 She has two books in press Sex Robots: The End of Love (Polity Press, 2018) and Challenging Sociality, Robots, Autism and Attachment (Palsgrave-Macmillan, 2018).

 She is also the found of the Campaign Against Sex Robots - the campaign out of her work examining the problematic consequences of replacing human interpersonal relationships with machines.
 Kathleen is also an abolitionist-feminist.